richtastic/ff/src/3DR/wiki/app.md

 - walk thru process with another data set

+- clustered points (eg 4-8 neighbors) need to have the same overall affine rotation/scale -> find outliers?
+- visualize the angles & see if this is useful ?

+- local average angle? => YES
+- local average scale? => YES

+- local average affine displacement?
+	- look at where all neighbors are vs where they are predicted to be thru affine
+	- each match averages it's displacements

+- local average score ?
+	- local distribution of scores

+- MORE MATHING FILTERING ?

+R3D.filterMatchesOnLocalAffineDifference

+showForwardBackwardPointsColor

+R5O3VSIP-WC1YFNBS
+- should be an easy to get pair, very wrong orientation

+	- recheck steps of algorithm

+- 3D R ransacing?
+	-

 - not enough pairs found during sparse .....
 	- maybe needs to be more forgiving ?
 	- maybe needs to try more of the top pairs?

-R5O3VSIP-WC1YFNBS